freignat91/mlearning/README.md

 # Fade decision

-not used anymore in version 0.0.3
+not used anymore starting version 0.0.3

 If we only reinforce the good decisions, the ones which raise the ant happiness, it takes too much time to the networks to converge and some of them can't converge because their random initial synapse values lead to only bad decisions.